rsksmart/rif-wallet-services/README.md

 ### Branching model

 - `main` has latest release.
 PRs need to pass `ci`.
-Merge into `main` will deploy to npm.
 Do merge commits.
+- `develop` has latest approved feature.
+PRs need to pass `ci`.
+Do squash&merge.
-- Use branches pointing to `main` to add new PRs.
+- Use branches pointing to `develop` to add new PRs.
-- Do external PRs against latest commit in `main`.
+- Do external PRs against latest commit in `develop`.